openmindculture/tools-settings/annotations-snippets.md

 Flipping an element in a mouseover hover:
 Define an additional hover zone to prevent hanging/blinking mouse over flip-flop like Mickey Mouse in flip-flop thongs.
 On hover the div code below works perfectly.
 But What I want is that, if someone only click on the button flip this flipping of div should work.

+### Collaboration and Continuous Integration

+Git failed to push some refs to origin, push rejected, non fast-forward.
+Hint: updates were rejected because the tip of your current branch is behind its remote counterpart.
+If you want to integrate the remote changes, use `git pull` before pushing again or use `git push --force-with-lease`.
+GitHub pull request pipelin passed.
+GitLab merge request pipeline passed.
+Code Quality hasn't changed.
+Security scanning detected new potential vulnerabilities.
+Compare commit with previous version.
+Rebase branch on origin main.
+Approval is optional.
+Assign reviewers.
+Ready to merge!
+Time tracking: no estimate or time spent.
+Automatically deploy commits to the main branch on Netlify.

 ### Hidden Issues, Comments and Verbose Debugging